Green groups disagree with Mayor Baste on waste incineration plan | Davao Today

 The group also urged Duterte to address issues affecting the watershed in Sitios Kalatong, Tabak, and Tribal in Barangay Carmen, Baguio District such as cutting of trees and illegal settlers.

 “These Sitios have multiple environmental issues including the illegal selling of ancestral lands, rampant encroachment, and cutting of trees within the Panigan-Tamugan Watershed, one of the sources of our drinking water.
-We already conducted multiple joint inspections in the said areas and convened various meetings to come up with an action plan, but up until now, the city has not acted on any of it,” IDIS said.davao city, duterte
+We already conducted multiple joint inspections in the said areas and convened various meetings to come up with an action plan, but up until now, the city has not acted on any of it,” IDIS said. (davaotoday.com)davao city, duterte, waste incineration